-▽ When there are CDs loaded:
+▼ When there are CDs loaded (type B)

-Press a desired one of the "Disc select"

-buttons the disc number indicator of which steadily lights up.
+Press a desired one of the disc select buttons the disc number indicator of which steadily lights up.
 The player will then start playback of the selected CD, beginning with the first track.

-If a disc that the player cannot read has been loaded, the player will eject that disc and proceed to the next disc.
+If a disc that the player cannot read has been loaded, the player will display the message "CHECK DISC".

-▼ To select a song from its beginning
+■ To select a track from its beginning

-∇ Forward direction
+Forward direction

-Briefly press the " \wedge " side of the TUNE/TRACK button to skip to the beginning of the next track/file (track).
+Briefly press the "" side of the TUNE/ TRACK button to skip to the beginning of the next track/file (track).
 Each time the button is pressed, the indicated track/file (track) number will increase.

-In an MP3 folder, skipping past the last track/file (track) will take you back to the first track/file (track) in the folder.
+In an MP3 or WMA folder, skipping past the last track/file (track) will take you back to the first track/file (track) in the folder.

-∇ Backward direction
+▼ Backward direction

-Briefly press the " \lor " side of the TUNE/ TRACK button to skip to the beginning of the current track/file (track).
+Briefly press the "\" side of the TUNE/ TRACK button to skip to the beginning of the current track/file (track).
 Each time the button is pressed, the indicated track/file (track) number will decrease.

-In an MP3 folder, skipping past the first track/file (track) will take you to the last track/file (track) in the folder.
+In an MP3 or WMA folder, skipping past the first track/file (track) will take you to the last track/file (track) in the folder.

-▼ Fast-forwarding and fast-reversing
+■ Fast-forwarding and fast-reversing

-▽ Fast-forwarding
+▼ Fast-forwarding

-Press the " \wedge " side of the TUNE/TRACK button continuously to fast-forward the disc/folder.
+Press the "" side of the TUNE/TRACK button continuously to fast-forward the disc/folder.